agentsoz/evac-eval/scripts/README.md

 ## Example Conversion of input files using Geostack

 For Geostack NetworkFlowSolver, the input file format needs to be in GeoTiff and/or GeoJSON format.
-To convert the files using GEostack library, following steps are to be followed:
+To convert the files using Geostack library, following steps are to be followed:

 Step 1 : You need to have Geostack library installed with all necessary packages.
 All the information needed to either installing the packages(https://gitlab.com/geostack/library/-/wikis/Setup%20conda%20environment%20and%20install%20geostack%20package) or building the package on windows machine( https://gitlab.com/geostack/library/-/wikis/Building-Geostack-on-Windows , linux machine(https://gitlab.com/geostack/library/-/wikis/Building-Geostack-on-Linux) and on macOS(https://gitlab.com/geostack/library/-/wikis/Building-Geostack-on-macOS) can be found on the links provided.

 Step 2: Now, once the package is installed for example using this https://gitlab.com/geostack/library/-/wikis/Setup%20conda%20environment%20and%20install%20geostack%20package, the next step would be to open the Anaconda Prompt and activate the Geostack Conda environment.
-Tis can be done by typing `conda activate geostack`.
+This can be done by typing `conda activate geostack`.

 Step 3: Once the Geostack environment is activated, the next step would be to get into right directory where all scripts are placed.
-A new directory `Inputconversion` is created to test the input conversion of the fire file and the population file.
-The directory also consist of the population json file required by the script.
-The directory will be`/evac-eval/scripts/InputConversion`.
+The directory will be`/evac-eval/scripts`.

-Step 4: Now, run the InputConversion.py file to convert the fire file and the population file into GeoTiff using the Geostack library.
+Step 4: Now, run the `InputConversion.py` file to convert the fire file and the population file into GeoTiff using the Geostack library.
 To run the file, from commandline type in `python InputConversion.py` and the python script will produce the output files in `evac-eval\scenarios\mount-alexander-shire\castlemaine-region\gssem`

+The following script will convert the fire file named `20181109_mountalex_evac_ffdi100d_grid_geostack.tif` and the population file `population.tif`.